-- You also can clear the information to view only the snapshot (page 149). - You can zoom in on the image by sliding the zoom controller towards [4] (page 90).
+• You can zoom in on the image by sliding the zoom controller towards [4] (page 89).
 If you are recording a snapshot that is very important to you, it is recommended that you zoom the image and check its details after recording it.